Future of the Forests Partnership Summit

 Overview

-This nonpartisan convening will address a wide array of critical topics related to wildfires and forest and watershed health—offering a unique platform for visionary leadership to identify solutions and forge new pathways toward more diversified, durable, and community-driven support for forest and community resilience.
+This nonpartisan invite-only convening will address a wide array of critical topics related to wildfires, forests and watershed health—offering a unique platform for visionary leadership to identify opportunities and forge new pathways toward more diversified, durable, and community-driven support for forest and community resilience.

 The U.S. Forest Service stewards 193 million acres of public land—land that is critical not only to the environment but also to the people, economies, and ecosystems that depend on it.
 Together with tribes, states, local governments, private landowners, community-based organizations, conservation groups, academic institutions, and others, this work requires shared responsibility and bold, collective leadership.